kalepail/stellar-quest-bounties/bounties/level-2/sep10-javascript-client.md

   - Reviewers will proceed through the authentication flow both with and without a client home domain, ensuring a valid JWT is returned in both cases.
-  - Reviewers will attempt to receive a valid JWT from the Stellar Test Anchor.
+  - Reviewers will attempt to receive a valid JWT from the Stellar Test Anchor, utilizing each of the various conditional and optional elements of the authentication flow.
-  - Reviewers will examine the client code to ensure a clean and clear codebase.
+  - Reviewers will examine the client code to ensure a clean and clear codebase, with sufficient tests in place.
   - Reviewers will inspect the JWT to ensure all relevant pieces are included.

 ## Links